brogers5/chocolatey-package-insomnia-dotnet/ReadMe.md

 Note that Chocolatey package builds are non-deterministic.
 Consequently, an independently built package will fail a checksum validation against officially published packages.

 ## Update

-This package should be automatically updated by the [Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au).
-If it is outdated by more than a few days, please [open an issue](https://github.com/brogers5/chocolatey-package-insomnia-dotnet/issues).
+This package has an update script implemented with the [Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au), but the project does not appear to be actively maintained anymore, so it is not included with my normally scheduled update runs.
+If the project has a new release, please [open an issue](https://github.com/brogers5/chocolatey-package-insomnia-dotnet/issues).

 AU expects the parent directory that contains this repository to share a name with the Nuspec (`insomnia-dotnet`).
 Your local repository should therefore be cloned accordingly: